Nicconike/AutomatedGo/.github/CONTRIBUTING.md

 Some issues are created without the information requested in the [Bug report guideline](#bug-report).
 Help make them easier to resolve by adding any relevant information.

-Issues with the [enhancement label](https://github.com/Nicconike/goautomate/labels/enhancement) are meant to discuss the implementation of new features.
+Issues with the [enhancement label](https://github.com/Nicconike/automatedgo/labels/enhancement) are meant to discuss the implementation of new features.
-Participating in the discussion is a good opportunity to get involved and influence the future direction of **GoAutomate**.
+Participating in the discussion is a good opportunity to get involved and influence the future direction of **AutomatedGo**.

 ### Fix bugs and implement features

-Confirmed bugs and ready-to-implement features can be marked with the [help wanted label](https://github.com/Nicconike/goautomate/labels/help%20wanted).
+Confirmed bugs and ready-to-implement features can be marked with the [help wanted label](https://github.com/Nicconike/automatedgo/labels/help%20wanted).
 Post a comment on an issue to indicate you would like to work on it and to request help from the [me](https://github.com/Nicconike) and the community.

 ## Using the issue tracker

 The issue tracker is the channel for [bug reports](#bug-report), [features requests](#feature-request), [submitting pull requests](#submitting-a-pull-request) and many more.

-Before opening an issue or a Pull Request, please use the [GitHub issue search](https://github.com/Nicconike/goautomate/issues?q=is%3Aissue) to make sure the bug or feature request hasn't been already reported or fixed.
+Before opening an issue or a Pull Request, please use the [GitHub issue search](https://github.com/Nicconike/automatedgo/issues?q=is%3Aissue) to make sure the bug or feature request hasn't been already reported or fixed.

 ### Bug report

 A good bug report shouldn't leave others needing to chase you for more information.
-Please try to be as detailed as possible in your report and fill the information requested in the [bug report template](https://github.com/Nicconike/goautomate/issues/new?assignees=nicconike&labels=bug&projects=&template=bug-report.yml&title=%5BBUG%5D+).
+Please try to be as detailed as possible in your report and fill the information requested in the [bug report template](https://github.com/Nicconike/automatedgo/issues/new?assignees=nicconike&labels=bug&projects=&template=bug-report.yml&title=%5BBUG%5D+).

 ### Feature request

 Feature requests are welcome, but take a moment to find out whether your idea fits with the scope and aim of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible and fill the information requested in the [feature request template](https://github.com/Nicconike/goautomate/issues/new?assignees=nicconike&labels=enhancement&projects=&template=feature-request.yml&title=%5BFEATURE%5D+).
+Please provide as much detail and context as possible and fill the information requested in the [feature request template](https://github.com/Nicconike/automatedgo/issues/new?assignees=nicconike&labels=enhancement&projects=&template=feature-request.yml&title=%5BFEATURE%5D+).

 ## Submitting a pull request